 Three Kinds of Life

 We're looking at security with God and whether we can lose it.
 We've looked at God's foreknowledge, from eternity, of what we decide about Him and His Son, our Christ, our Lord and Saviour.
-We then talked about predestination; about how God actively tracks us to our final destiny.
-Our destiny is the glory of Heaven.
-Because God speaks from eternity, He sees this as a done deal.
-This positive predestination, this secure track to glory, applies only if we are believers.
+Romans 8 tells us that once God knows we chose Him in Christ, our salvation progresses with certaintly.

 Now let's look at what we mean when we talk of Christ's life in us.